Sharpe's Rifles (TV programme)

 Sharpe's Rifles is the first of the Sharpe television dramas, based on Bernard Cornwell's 1988 novel of the same name.
 Shown on ITV in 1993, the adaptation stars Sean Bean, Daragh O'Malley and Assumpta Serna.
 It began a long series of successful and critically acclaimed television adaptations of the novels.

 The drama tells the story of Richard Sharpe, an ambitious and hardened soldier from Yorkshire.
 The story follows the exploits of Sharpe and his band of chosen men through Spain after they survive an ambush by French cavalry.

-Filming took place in the Crimea, Portugal and England, during which Paul McGann who was the original actor cast for the role of Richard Sharpe, broke his leg and was quickly replaced with Sean Bean.
+Filming took place in the Crimea, Portugal and England, during which Paul McGann, the original actor cast for the role of Richard Sharpe, broke his leg and was quickly replaced with Sean Bean.

 Plot summary

-In 1809, Sergeant Richard Sharpe (Sean Bean) of the 95th Rifles saves Sir Arthur Wellesley, the commander of the British army fighting the French in Portugal, from three French cavalrymen.
-Wellesley rewards Sharpe with a field commission to lieutenant.
+In 1809, Sergeant Richard Sharpe of the 95th Rifles saves Sir Arthur Wellesley, the commander of the British army fighting the French in Portugal, from three French cavalrymen.
+Wellesley instantly rewards Sharpe with a field commission to lieutenant.

+Later at HQ, Wellesley and Major Michael Hogan, Wellesley's chief of military intelligence, give Sharpe an assignment.
 Wellesley has no money to pay his men, so he has arranged for a loan from the Rothschild family.
-James Rothschild has set out from Vienna with a badly needed bank draft, but has gone missing in the Spanish mountains.
-A company of the 95th, under Major Dunnett, is being sent to search for him, and Sharpe's first assignment is to command the Chosen Men, a handful of sharpshooters attached to the company.
-Sharpe, still uncomfortable in his new rank, does not make a good impression on his men, particularly their unofficial leader, Irishman Patrick Harper.
+James Rothschild has set out from Vienna with a badly needed banker's draft, but has gone missing in the Spanish mountains.
+While Hogan will be sent first to ascertain Rothschild's whereabouts, a company of the 95th, under Major Dunnett, is being sent to search for him, and Sharpe's first assignment is to command the Chosen Men, a handful of sharpshooters attached to the company.
+Sharpe, still uncomfortable in his new rank, does not make a good first impression on his men, particularly their unofficial leader, Irishman Patrick Harper.

 While Sharpe and his men are out scouting the terrain, the company is surprised and wiped out by enemy cavalry led by Colonel de L'Eclin and a man in dark civilian clothes, with only the young Rifleman Perkins and a gravely wounded Captain Murray, the company's executive officer, surviving.
-Sharpe's men and the survivors hide in a barn, where Murray dies after giving Sharpe his sword.
+Sharpe's men and the survivors hide in a barn, where Murray, before dying, gives Sharpe his sword and advises him to get Harper on his side.

 Harper tells Sharpe that he and the men have decided to return to the army, against orders.
 To assert his authority, Sharpe engages Harper in a brutal fistfight, but they are interrupted by a band of Spanish guerrillas led by Commandante Teresa Moreno and Major Blas Vivar.
 Sharpe declares Harper a mutineer and joins forces with the Spanish guerrillas for mutual protection, since they are headed in the same general direction.
-Sharpe begins to bond with his men and also with Teresa.
+During the journey, Sharpe begins to bond with his men and also with Teresa.
 The guerrillas are protecting a chest; when Harper kills two French cavalrymen to save it, Sharpe drops the mutiny charge.
 Along the way, they encounter the Parkers, a Methodist missionary couple and their niece, whom they take under their protection.